Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 How does Virginia regulate long-term services and supports (LTSS)?

-Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-Twenty percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015, and the portion of beneficiaries who will need these services will continue increasing as the population ages.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.

 Medicaid nursing home coverage in Virginia

-Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).
+Income limits: The income limit is $2,742 a month if single and $5,484 a month if married (and both spouses are applying).

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.